-US has thrown away almost 130,000 doses of the Covid vaccine
+US has thrown away 180,000 doses of the Covid vaccine

-The pharmacies wasted more doses than the states, US territories, and federal agencies combined
+Pharmacies wasted more doses than states, US territories, and federal agencies combined

 The US Centers for Disease Control and Prevention reported that 182,874 coronavirus vaccine doses have been wasted as of late March, with private pharmacy chains like CVS and Walgreens accounting for the bulk of the trashed shots.